-Spun gear has the power efficiency of 75 percent.
-They consist of one small wheel-shaped gears and one large wheel-shaped gears.
+Spur gear has a power efficiency of 75 percent.
+They are the most common type of gear.
+They consist of one small wheel-shaped gear and one large wheel-shaped gear.
 The smaller gear connected to the motor and makes the larger one to run.
 They’re not expensive but still perform well.

-Spun gear winches have fairly low amperage draw.
+Spur gear winches have fairly low amperage draw.
 But they are fast.
-Only the legendary WARN M8274, which is one of the top winch manufacturers, has a spun gear still on the market.
+Only the legendary WARN M8274, which is one of the top winch manufacturers, has a spur gear still on the market.

 Winch Motor Type Explained